jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 Personally, I don't have a problem with distractions when working at home.
 I know others that do.
 They mostly have when they first started working from home.
 When they first started working at home, they found themselves doing too much around the house.
 As a result, they worked late hours or felt like they weren't getting enough work done.
 Once you recognize the problem, it is possible to train yourself not to get distracted.

 Roommates, kids, and family are another (sometimes welcome) distraction.
 You can combat interruptions from others by setting boundaries.
-Many of my co-workers have a rule that when their office door is closed, they are unavailable.
-I'll claim that co-workers interrupting you in an office are more distracting as the much rarer interruption from someone within your home.
+Many of my coworkers have a rule that when their office door is closed, they are unavailable.
+I'll claim that coworkers interrupting you in an office are more distracting as the much rarer interruption from someone within your home.

 Employees that work remotely are typically choosing to work remotely.
 Once they get used to working remotely, distractions stop being a problem.
 They know they need to produce quality work and will take steps to make sure they do.